Back Teacher Atik

 How to Count Uncountables

-To count them, we use 'counters' or 'containers'.
+To count them, we must use 'counters', measurements, or 'containers'.

 a bottle of water